Ripples Stress

 • Li Liao, Xia Jiaying ( 6 -25 March 2015) Press I Learn more

-Taipei Kuandu Biennale, 2012 Artist in Wonderland Liu Jianhua
+Taipei Kuandu Biennale, 2012

 Every person has an innate ability for imagination.
 Even more, artists are practitioners of “imagination.”
 With its theme, Artist in Wonderland, the 2012 Kuandu Biennale brings together ten artists and curators from different countries and cultural backgrounds across Asia to showcase a multitude of imagination surrounding “Artist in Wonderland.”